Although socially acceptable, alcohol destroys relationships in many ways when it is abused.

 - Time spent recovering from alcohol abuse: Among the multiple short-term side effects of alcohol abuse, hangovers can be particularly damaging, leading to canceled arrangements and missed appointments along with many broken promises.
 Recovering from periods of alcohol abuse can also trigger other unhealthy behaviors, including poor dietary choices and a lack of exercise.

-- Legal issues: From driving under the influence to disorderly conduct and violent disputes, alcohol abuse can lead to myriad legal consequences.
+- Legal issues: From driving under the influence to disorderly conduct and violent disputes, alcohol abuse can lead to a myriad of legal consequences.

 - Financial problems: The costs of drinking heavily soon mount, and this can easily strain the family budget and your relationship.